CapitainHolmes/milestone-project-one/README.md

 It is easily navigated with an easily understandable navigation bar.
 All infomation is displayed clear and easy to see.
 All media such as "< img >" and "<iframe>" has been sized accordingly.

+All Mock-Ups and planning I did for this project can be found here [Mock-Ups](https://github.com/CapitainHolmes/milestone-project-one/tree/master/mock-ups).

 ## FEATURES

 All pages on this site include the "Header" and "Footer".
 The Header consists of the navigation bar and logo.
 The Footer has links to Official Nirvana social media pages and "Terms/Privacy" pages.